eeoooue/networked-cube/README.md

 ![Image](./misc/netcube-system-design.png)

-> The above diagram depicts the end goal, rather than the current state of the system.
+> Note: The above diagram depicts the end goal, rather than the current state of the system.

-> Yet to be implemented: AdminPanel, CubeStatePublisher, CubeProxy
+> Yet to be implemented: AdminPanel, CubeProxy

 ## Usage

 ### Setup

 1. Open ```Solution/Solution.sln``` in Visual Studio
 2. Run **CubeService** to make the cube available via the API.
+3. Run **CubeStatePublisher** to make the cube state available to frontends over SignalR.
-3. Run front end application(s) of your choosing to view the cube and interact with it:
+4. Run front end application(s) of your choosing to view the cube and interact with it:
     - Try **CubeVisualizer** to view the cube in 3D
     - Try **FaceViewer** instances to view individual faces of the cube
     - Try **FaceViewerCLI** to view the cube within the command line and input moves
     - Try **CubeManipulator** to submit moves without any cube visuals

 ### Moves

 You can use standard cube notation to input moves.
 These are:
 - **U** will rotate the top row right.
 - **D** will rotate the bottom row right.